Mod-Bucket/Basic-Staples/README.txt

 Partly Supported**:

 	OilC:
-		* Patches make both oils equivalent to Staple's oil for the purposes of making cooking oil.
 		* OilC oils may or may not work if another mod decides to use oils other than "cooking oil."
 		* OilC's crusher will make Staples's oils.
 		* The Crusher is much more efficent than Staple's mill so there is incentive to use it.